Izaakwltn/Izaakwltn/README.md

 ### Hello, I'm Izaak

-I am a self-taught programmer, currently working on projects in Common Lisp, Python, and Rust.
+I write mainly in Common Lisp.

-In addition to programming, I am a violinist and mandolinist, teaching violin, viola, and mandolin.
+I am also a violinist and violist, teaching violin, viola, and mandolin.
 You can check out my musical alter-ego at [scaleyourviolin.com](http://scaleyourviolin.com).